-Once the Link issues a request for access to the bus (immediate, isochronous, fair, or priority), it cannot issue another request until the PHY indicates "lost" (incoming packet) or "won" (transmit).
-The PHY ignores new requests while a previous request is pending.
+Once the Link issues a request for access to the bus (immediate, isochronous, fair, or priority), it shall not issue another bus request until the PHY indicates "lost" (incoming packet) or "won" (transmit).
+The PHY ignores new bus requests while a previous request is pending.